WinVector/pyvtreat/README.md

 (logo: Julie Mount, source: “The Harvest” by Boris Kustodiev 1914)

-Some operational examples can be found [here](https://github.com/WinVector/pyvtreat/tree/master/Examples).

-We are working on new documentation.
-But for now understand `vtreat` is used by instantiating one of the classes `vtreat.NumericOutcomeTreatment`, `vtreat.BinomialOutcomeTreatment`, `vtreat.MultinomialOutcomeTreatment`, or `vtreat.UnsupervisedTreatment`.
+`vtreat` is used by instantiating one of the classes `vtreat.NumericOutcomeTreatment`, `vtreat.BinomialOutcomeTreatment`, `vtreat.MultinomialOutcomeTreatment`, or `vtreat.UnsupervisedTreatment`.
 Each of these implements the [`sklearn.pipeline.Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) interfaces expecting a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) as input.
 The `vtreat` steps are intended to